 Additionally, she speaks at local public schools each year regarding the law on sexual abuse and sexual assault, and she acts as an appointed Guardian Ad Litem to represent minors and disabled adults in pending litigation.

 Finally, Liz is a licensed mediator since 2013 in the State of Illinois, and conducts mediations for mothers and fathers who wish to mediate their divorce, decision making and parenting time disputes rather than litigate them, and is also trained to mediate financial matters between husbands and wives who want to settle their differences outside of a Court of law.
-Liz has received her licensure, as a Collaborative Family Law Attorney, pursuant to Illinois Supreme Court Rule 294, adopted June 8, 2018, in September of 2018.
+Liz was licensed in September of 2018, as a Collaborative Family Law Attorney, pursuant to Illinois Supreme Court Rule 294, adopted June 8, 2018.

 She is married to Jeffrey L. Nohren and they have two sons, William and Benjamin.
 They reside in Shelbyville, Illinois, and are members of the First Christian Church.